-the student if age eighteen (18) or older, or the student's parents if under the age of eighteen (18) within two (2) business days to advise him/her/them of the Corporation(s) intent to investigate the alleged misconduct, including the obligation of the Compliance Officer or his/her designee to conduct an investigation following all the procedures outlined in this policy for a formal complaint.
+Any Corporation employee who directly observes unlawful harassment (see definition in first paragraph) of a student is obligated, in accordance with this policy, to report such observations to one (1) of the Compliance Officers within () two (2) ( ) \\\\\ (\\) business days.
+Thereafter, the Compliance Officer or designee must contact the student if age eighteen (18) or older, or the student's parents if under the age of eighteen (18) within two (2) business days to advise him/her/them of the Corporation intent to investigate the alleged misconduct, including the obligation of the Compliance Officer or his/her designee to conduct an investigation following all the procedures outlined in this policy for a formal complaint.
 Additionally, if the alleged harasser is a student, the Compliance Officer or designee must contact the student, if age eighteen (18) or older, or the student's parents if under the age of eighteen (18), within two (2) business days to advise him/her/them of the Corporation's intent to investigate the alleged misconduct, including the obligation of the Compliance Officer or designee to conduct an investigation following all the procedures outlined for a formal complaint.
 However, all complaints of harassment involving a Corporation employee or any other adult member of the Corporation community against a student will be formally investigated.

-The Compliance Officers are assigned to accept complaints of unlawful harassment (see definition in first paragraph) directly from any member of the School Corporation community or a visitor to the Corporation or to receive complaints that are initially filed with a school building administrator.
-Upon receipt of a complaint either directly or through a school building administrator, a Compliance Officer will begin either an informal or formal process (depending on the request of the member of the School Corporation community alleging harassment or the nature of the alleged harassment), or the Compliance Officer will designate a specific individual to conduct such a process.
+The Compliance Officers are assigned to accept complaints of unlawful harassment (see definition in first paragraph) directly from any member of the Corporation community or a visitor to the Corporation, or to receive complaints that are initially filed with a school building administrator.
+Upon receipt of a complaint either directly or through a school building administrator, a Compliance Officer will begin either an informal or formal process (depending on the request of the member of the Corporation community alleging harassment or the nature of the alleged harassment), or the Compliance Officer will designate a specific individual to conduct such a process.
 In the case of a formal complaint, the Compliance Officer will prepare recommendations for the Superintendent or will oversee the preparation of such recommendations by a designee.
-However, if the alleged harasser is the Superintendent, the recommendations shall be submitted to the () Board President () School Board Attorney ()

-All Corporation employees must report incidents of unlawful harassment (see definition in first paragraph) that they observe or that are reported to them to the Compliance Officer within () two (2) business days () () business days [END OF OPTION] of learning of the incident.
+However, if the alleged harasser is the Superintendent, the recommendations shall be submitted to the ( ) Board President ( ) School Board Attorney ( ) \ All Corporation employees must report incidents of unlawful harassment (see definition in first paragraph) that they observe or that are reported to them to the Compliance Officer within ( ) two (2) business days ( ) \\\\\ (\\) business days of learning of the incident.

-Investigation and Complaint Procedure (see Form 1662 F1)
+Investigation and Complaint Procedure (see Form 5517 F1)

 Any employee or other member of the Corporation community or third party (e.g., visitor to the Corporation) who believes that s/he has been subjected to unlawful harassment (see definition in first paragraph) may seek resolution of his/her complaint through either the informal or formal procedures as described below.
 Further, a process for investigating claims of unlawful harassment (see definition in first paragraph) and a process for rendering a decision regarding whether the claim of unlawful harassment (see definition in first paragraph) was substantiated are set forth below.
+Except for Sexual Harassment that is covered by Policy 2266 - Nondiscrimination on the Basis of Sex Education Program or Activities, any student who alleges to have been subjected to unlawful harassment based on a Protected Class may seek resolution of the complaint through the procedures described below.
+The formal complaint process involves an investigation of the Complainant's claims of harassment or retaliation and a process for rendering a decision regarding whether the charges are substantiated.